- What the Bible Says About Physical Health

 - “Oh, how I love Your law!
 It is my meditation all the day.”—Psalm 119:97

-How we answer these could be an indication of the temperature of our spiritual health.
+How we answer these could indicate the temperature of our spiritual health.
 Jesus spoke very strong words to those who were “lukewarm” in their faith.

 “So then, because you are lukewarm, and neither cold nor hot, I will vomit you out of My mouth.”—Revelation 3:16

 Lukewarm doesn’t mean you must be perfect.
 That would nullify the work of Christ on the cross.
 However, it does pose a question as to where your priorities lie.
-The Lord says to seek His Kingdom and all else will be given to you (see Matthew 6:33).
+The Lord says to seek His Kingdom and righteousness first, and all else will be given to you (see Matthew 6:33).

 - “I wait for the Lord, my soul waits, and in His word I do hope.”—Psalm 130:5